Fame in the 20th Century: Concept

 Other celebrities have been around for so long that the reason they originally became famous has been almost forgotten.
 Elizabeth Taylor has been cited by James as an example of someone who originally achieved fame as an actress, but later became more famous for her weddings and lifestyle.
 As James observed, the fame of some celebrities fades away after a few years.
 Silent movie stars like Florence Lawrence and William S. Hart, for instance, have nowadays sunk into obscurity.
 Other celebrities have become more famous over time.
-James cites T.E.
-Lawrence as an example.
+James cites T. E. Lawrence as an example.
 The British military officer became famous during World War I, but only became truly world-famous with the general public thanks to the 1962 movie Lawrence of Arabia.
 Celebrities like Charlie Chaplin, Frank Sinatra, Elvis Presley, Marilyn Monroe, Madonna, Michael Jackson, The Beatles on the other hand, have never remained out of publicity and are nowadays famous for simply being who they are.
 Some people became famous due to their association with other celebrities.
 Examples are Yoko Ono (the wife of Beatle John Lennon), Lady Diana (who married Prince Charles in 1981) and Wallis Simpson (whose affair with King Edward VIII of the United Kingdom caused his abdication).
 Another phenomenon examined in the series is the change of someone's fame during time and thanks to mass media coverage.
 Charles Lindbergh, first famous as an aviation pioneer, became, to his horror, even more famous when his son was kidnapped and murdered.
 Dwight Eisenhower's fame as a general in World War II helped him win the presidential election a decade later.
 Joseph McCarthy used the media in his hunt against communism, but in the end the media worked against him.
 Elvis Presley's fame grew to legendary proportions after his death, when he sold more albums than during his lifetime.

-When Clive James was asked by Charlie Rose in 1993 to name the three most famous people of the century, he cited Elvis Presley, Mohammed Ali, and Bruce Lee.
+When Clive James was asked by Charlie Rose in 1993 to name the three most famous people of the century, he cited Elvis Presley, Muhammad Ali, and Bruce Lee.
 He also mentioned Adolf Hitler, saying, "but the fact is the young Neo-Nazis in Germany now don't really know much about Hitler.
 So that kind of fame not necessarily lasts."

 Famous moments

 The television series made use of seldom seen archive material and world-famous photographs, film and audio material where celebrities did or said famous things.
-Sometimes the footage wasn't that famous, but was used as a typical example of what the public associates with the celebrity or to show them during a more casual moment, instead of as an icon.
+Sometimes the footage was not famous, but was used as a typical example of what the public associates with the celebrity or to show them during a more casual moment, instead of as an icon.
 Examples are: